Water Quality Reports

-In an effort to enhance public awareness about the water supplied to our customers, the Board of Commissioners wish to provide the following water quality information.
-In accordance with the Federal Safe Drinking Water Act and beyond providing general information about the regulatory aspects of the industry, we hope the 2018 Water Quality Report (PDF) answers questions you may have about the quality of your drinking water.
+In an effort to enhance public awareness about the water supplied to our customers, the Board of Commissioners wishes to provide the following water quality information.
+In accordance with the Federal Safe Drinking Water Act and beyond providing general information about the regulatory aspects of the industry, we hope the Current year's Water Quality Report (PDF) answers questions you may have about the quality of your drinking water.
 Lakehaven Water and Sewer District provides water and sewer service to Federal Way and surrounding communities.

 The Washington State Department of Health (DOH) requires that each public groundwater source be sampled for a range of inorganic chemicals at least once every 3 years.
 Additionally, bacteriological tests must be performed on no less than a monthly basis.
 To comply with these requirements, groundwater from our 21 production wells is sampled and tested both annually for inorganic chemicals and monthly for bacteriological conditions.

 The Lakehaven Water and Sewer District Primary Inorganic Chemical Analysis (PDF) lists values for primary inorganic chemicals and the average concentration levels of these chemicals found in our groundwater.
 Maximum Contaminant Levels (MCL's) for primary inorganic chemicals have been developed by the Environmental Protection Agency (EPA) based upon their capacity to impact human health.
 All of the groundwater sources in our water district comply with these primary standards.